-1. XCR0 is the XFEATURE_ENABLED_MASK register.
-Note that attempts to set XCR0[0] to 0 cause #GP.
+1. Attempts to set XCR0[0] to 0 cause #GP.

 XSAVE, XRSTOR instructions operating on FP or SSE state will cause a #NM Device Not Available) exception, if CR0.TS is set.
 Using this feature, system software can implement the "lazy restore" technique of managing x87 FPU/SSE state using either FXSAVE/FXRSTOR or XSAVE/XRSTOR.
 It can be accomplished even with the intermixing of FXSAVE and XSAVE instructions.